 Music and Communication Studies, BS

-Africana Studies Minor
+Africana Studies minor

 Cheyenne ’s Path

-Cheyenne declared her minor in Africana Studies during her third year after taking "Black Popular Culture," one of her favorite and foundational classes at NU.
+Cheyenne declared her minor in Africana Studies during her third year after taking the course Black Popular Culture.

 “I identify as a Black woman and within my Northeastern experience I felt that something was missing within my curriculum and my community…if I don’t go to graduate school, I thought that this might be my last time to learn about Africana Studies, my culture, and my history, and I wanted to get that opportunity through the Africana Studies program.”

 Cheyenne currently works as a Retail Product Manager at Marche Rue Dix.